Addresses

 He hired surveyor Nicholas W. Bell to resubdivide Subdivision 2 into 16-perch house blocks to create a new housing estate, which he called the ‘Langlands Estate’ of East Brisbane.
 ‘Langlands Estate’ created 11 streets, numbered First Avenue to Tenth Avenue, plus Main Avenue that was the Estate’s central thoroughfare.
 Main Avenue ran from one government road (now Old Cleveland Rd.) up to Eighth Avenue then across to Norman Creek and back across to another government road (now Leonard St.).
 An August 1887 estate map shows Nicklin’s large house around which the subdivisions had been created.
 The outbuildings such as the brick stables and fence enclosure, located at the rear of the house, would have to been demolished to make way for a new roadway named Eight Avenue.
 While the original front carriageway for Nicklin’s residence had run to Old Cleveland Road, the ‘Langlands Estate’ altered this route and from 1889, the access to the property was to be from a carriageway that ran to the intersection of Fourth and Sixth Avenues.

 Auctioneers Arthur Martin & Co held the land sale on the Coorparoo site on Saturday 27 August 1887.
 Not all of the 16-perch house blocks within the ‘Langlands Estate’ were advertised for sale.
 A total of 565 house blocks were on offer but, significantly the 56 allotments that surrounded Nicklin’s home on three sides, were not put up for immediate sale.
 A second sale of house blocks from the ‘Langlands Estate’ occurred on 13 July 1889.
 The last 16-perch block in the ‘Langlands Estate’ was sold in 1911.
 A year after the ‘Langlands Estate’ land sale, Reuben Nicklin had moved to a new home named ‘Hatherton’ on Old Cleveland Road.
-Reuben, his wife and daughter Alice tragically died on 28 February 1890 in the sinking of Quetta in the Torres Strait.
+Reuben and his wife tragically died on 28 February 1890 in the sinking of Quetta in the Torres Strait.
+Reuben's daughter, Alice, was one of only three survivors of the shipwreck.
 The loss of 123 people in this sinking became known as the ‘Quetta Disaster’.

 As part of the ‘Langlands Estate’ land sale, William Brookes and Thomas W. Connah acquired 4 acres, 3 roods and 32 perches on 2 June 1888.
 This large block comprised twenty 16-perch house blocks, plus subdivision ‘B’, together with the substantial block (resubdivision 346 of subdivision 2) that contained the former Nicklin residence and its outbuildings.
 Thomas Connah, a Justice of the Peace, resided in the former Nicklin home from 1890.
 The designated address changed from Main Avenue to Fourth Avenue in 1891 but both Queensland Post Office Directories addresses would have related to the large residence with its outbuildings.
 The partners also used the land for investment purposes.
 They obtained a £1000 mortgage from William and Thornhill Weedon in 1896, just as the 1890’s Depression was easing.